 - You will find the course intellectually stimulating and challenging

-The course requires attendance at a one-day seminar at the University of Buckingham School of Education and this day covers the following topics:
+Attendance at a one-day seminar (19 September) at the University of Buckingham School of Education and this day covers the following topics:

 - Establishing your research focus